Blocking domains

 Enable free-domain blocking

-- Turn on Block free email domains.
+- In the Trust Center Blocked Domains section, turn on Block free email domains.

-- Save your changes
+- Click Save Changes.

-Enable this toggle to automatically block access requests from free email providers like Gmail and Yahoo.
+Turn on the Block free email domains toggle to reject requests from providers like Gmail and Yahoo.

 Add blocked domains